eharrow/generator-jekyll-post/README.md

 npm install -g generator-jekyll-post
 ```

-Then generate your new project:
+Then generate your new jekyll post md file which will be created in the current directory so you'll need to move it to _posts afterwards:

 ```bash
 yo jekyll-post